jwkern/joinState_JWK/README.md

 ___________________________________________________________________________________________________________________________________________________________________
 CODE DESCRIPTION:
-This SQL code (caseState.sql) imports the data (people_data.csv, debt_data.csv), and uses a join statement to extract the contact info for the people listed to have debt.
+This SQL code (joinState.sql) imports the data (people_data.csv, debt_data.csv), and uses a join statement to extract the contact info for the people listed to have debt.
 Then case statements are used to calculate the percentage of patients with debt who are in a particular generation bin (e.g. Baby Boomers, Millennials, etc.) based on the following age brackets:

     Greatest Generation (1901-1924) ...
     Silent Generation (1925-1945) ...